-This site is intended for use by US residents only.
+This website is intended for use by US residents only.

 [ON SCREEN TEXT]